tendermint/tendermint/docs/tutorials/go.md

 )
 ```

-Now we can build the binary:
+Now, we can build the binary:

 ```sh
 $ go build